-If more than one fan is used for the test, automatic mode must be used, since the average building pressure is to be used for ATTMA, and must be entered and calculated for each fan.
+If more than one fan is used for the test, ISO9972 requires that the average building pressure is to be used, and must be entered.
+If multiple fans area used the average building pressure is calculated after all measurements are made, and the variation from the average is calculated and displayed for each fan.